-Ratha Yatra (Sanskrit for "chariot festival") is a festival that involves moving Lord Jagannath, Lord Balabhadra, and their sister Subhadra on a chariot.
+Ratha Yatra (Sanskrit for "chariot festival") is a festival that involves moving Lord Jagannath, Lord Balabhadra, and Their sister Subhadra on chariots.
 The first Ratha Yatra originally took place in Puri, India over 5,000 years ago to celebrate Lord Krishna's return to Vṛndāvana.
-Celebrating every year since then, devotees gather from all over the world to pull the chariot ropes while chanting and dancing.
+Celebrated every year since then, devotees gather from all over the world to pull the chariot ropes while chanting and dancing.
 Usually deities are worshipped within temple walls, but during this auspicious day Jagannath, Balabhadra, and Subhadra are paraded through the streets so that everyone can have the fortune of seeing Them.
 Today, this procession takes place once a year in different cities throughout the world.

 12:00 - Chariot procession begins at 45th Street and 5th Avenue